google/turbinia/turbinia/api/cli/README.md

 ```

 ### Creating new requests
 New Turbinia requests can be submitted via turbinia-client using the ```submit``` command.
-In it's simplest form, you only need to pass the evidence type and any required arguments for the specific evidence type.
+In its simplest form, you only need to pass the evidence type and any required arguments for the specific evidence type.
 As an example, to submit a new Turbinia request to process a ```RawDisk`` evidence type, run the following command:
 ```
 turbinia-client submit rawdisk --source_path /evidence/rawdisk.dd
 ```